ryanfiller/portfolio-gatsby/src/content/blog/css-in-js.md

 </MediaQuery>
 ```

-Using this same configuration style, I was able to pull these values, as well as colors and fonts, directly into styles that lived right next to the markup for the component itself, and use the same SCSS shorthand I was used to.
+Using this same configuration style, I was able to pull these values — as well as colors and fonts — directly into styles that lived right next to the markup for the component itself, and use the same SCSS shorthand I was used to.

 ``` javascript
 const StyledSocials = styled.ul`